Quabbelig/Python_Face_Blur_Filter/README.md

    - Check if your camera is properly connected
    - Ensure no other applications are using the camera
    - Try running the application as administrator
+   - This is normal on first run due to camera permissions (simply run it again, after granting Permission)

 2. **Program closes immediately in live mode:**
-   - This is normal on first run due to camera permissions
+   - This is normal on first run due to camera permissions (simply run it again, after granting Permission)
-   - Simply restart the application

 3. **Poor face detection:**
+   - Ensure decent Picture/Camera resolution.
-   - Ensure adequate lighting
+   - Ensure decent lighting in Picture/Room.
-   - Position your face clearly in the camera view
+   - Ensure that Face/Faces are clearly in frame.
-   - The application includes fallback detection for temporary detection failures

-4. **Installation issues:**
+5. **Installation issues:**
-   - Make sure you have Python 3.7+ installed
+   - Make sure you have Python 3.12+ installed (lower versions can work, but there's a high chance that there will be bugs.
+(I used 3.12)).
    - Try upgrading pip:
    ```bash
    pip install --upgrade pip